tonymm81/table_project/README.md

 plan: i dont know what should i do next. saveto file with obect orieted programming style or should i do next lamp controlling?

 ver 105:
-update graphics to wlan devices and also make a search function to wlan devices so its easy to update if wanted
+update graphics to wlan devices and also make a search function to wlan devices so its easy to update if wanted.

+ver 106:
+table adjusment is now working with ultrasonic sensor. limit Interrupt has not working yet.
+I have to figure out what is the best way to do this.